JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-You can consult a vast pool of resources to gather support for your stance.
-Citing relevant information from reliable sources ensures that your reader will take you seriously and consider your assertions.
-Use any of the following sources for your essay: newspapers or news organization websites, magazines, encyclopedias, and scholarly journals, which are periodicals that address topics in a specialized field.
+You can consult many kinds of resources to support your stance.
+Citing relevant and reliable information ensures that your reader will take you seriously.
+Good sources may include newspapers, magazines, encyclopedias, and scholarly journals.

 ### Choose Supporting Topic Sentences